elizabeth crawford spencer,

 BSc, MCRP, JD, PhD

 Liz has held positions at American and Australian law schools and has taught at universities in Asia and the Pacific.
-Youngest in a family of six, her father a New York commercial lawyer, law lecturer and subject of a major insider-trading case; brother a judge; and mother a legal pracitioner, dinner conversation often centred around legal issues, “I remember from the age of around five having to cite authority for whether or not I should have more gravy….”
+Youngest in a family of four, her father a New York commercial lawyer, law lecturer and subject of a major insider-trading case; brother a judge; and mother a legal practitioner, dinner conversation often centred around legal issues, “I remember from the age of around five having to cite authority for whether I could have more gravy….”

 BA, LLB, LLM, PhD, AM